 The 2024 CCHD grant application deadline is April 29th.

-Local grants are also available to assist in ending the poverty cycle and to educate on the effects of living in poverty and Catholic Social Teaching in amounts ranging from $1,000 -$5,000.
+The CCHD grant application may be found here.
+We are looking for organizations that assist in ending the poverty cycle, educate on the effects of living in poverty, and embody Catholic Social Teaching in their works.

 To qualify for a local grant, an organization must have 503(c)1 status, be non-partisan, not contradict the moral teachings of the Roman Catholic Church, and be within the Diocese of Dallas.
 Priority will be given to organizations that give a decision making voice to those living in poverty and benefiting from the program.